jadecobra/python_tdd_exercises/CLASSES.md

 ## Class Initializers

 CONGRATULATIONS.
-You now know how to define classes, attributes and methods.
-Let's expand on this knowledge.
+You now know how to define classes, attributes and methods. let us expand on this knowledge.
 How do we use classes?

 ### <span style="color:red">**RED**</span>: make it fail